hgputnam/c4/docs/about/roadmap.md

 * Development: Added two development nodes (2020-08-13)

-* Software: Replicate the core software that is installed on [Wynton HPC] on deveopment and compute nodes (2020-08-19)
+* Software: Replicate the core software that is installed on [Wynton HPC] on development and compute nodes (2020-08-19)

 * Software: Added the CBI software stack (2020-08-20)